-Once you’ve decided to buy a hot tub, there are quite a few jobs to complete to prepare for its arrival.
+Once you’ve decided to buy a hot tub, there are quite a few jobs to complete to prepare before your hot tub arrives.

-Your local Caldera Spas dealer can walk you through the process in a step-by-step way and provide detailed pre-delivery instructions that will make the task feel completely manageable.
+Your local hot tub dealer can walk you through the process in a step-by-step way and provide detailed pre-delivery instructions that will make the task feel completely manageable.

 Our goal here is not to answer every detail down to the size of the pea gravel you might use as a base, but to outline the things that you may need to consider before your new hot tub arrives.